webtech-coding/scoreboard/README.md

 # SCOREBOARD

-A simple system to keep score of players.
+A simple system to keep score of players build on MERN stack.
+The key features include adding player, individual score and delete player.

+Techonolgy used :

+- React.js
+- Node.js
+- MongoDB
+- Express
+- REST API

 ### List score of players